Thunder and the Void

 VESSEL: Novacula Mortis (Avenger-class Grand Cruiser, 7.5km, 141,000 souls)

-KNOWN FOR: Ruthless efficiency, calculated charm, spectacular displays of authority, an overcoat that commands rooms
+KNOWN FOR: Ruthless efficiency, calculated charm, spectacular displays of authority, an a la mantella overcoat that commands rooms

-OFFICIAL RECORD: A man of refined cruelty and cold logic.
+OFFICIAL RECORD: A man of “refined” cruelty and cold logic.
 Abhors emotional decision-making.
 Views people as assets to be collected and managed.
-Operates with brutal pragmatism in service to his Warrant of Trade.
+Operates with pragmatism in service to his Warrant of Trade.

-THE TRUTH: Every single aspect of that performance is a defense mechanism against the void inside him.
+And the truth is that every single aspect of that performance is a defense mechanism.

 Saren von Aurastor has no childhood memories.
 Decades ago, his family’s vessel—the Astrum Perdita—suffered a catastrophic Gellar Field failure during warp transit.
 The archaeotech aboard destabilized the ship’s warp translation, and the Immaterium tore through.
-When Arch-Inquisitor Origen Thule arrived to investigate, he found a lone survivor: a young man clutching xenotech fragments, his mind wiped clean by warp-exposure and trauma, surrounded by the wreckage of his entire dynasty.
+When Arch-Inquisitor Origen Thule arrived to investigate, he found a lone survivor: a young man with xenotech in the hold, his mind wiped near clean by warp-exposure, surrounded by the wreckage of his entire dynasty.

 What Origen saw was opportunity.

 The Inquisitor struck a bargain: the archaeotech and all future finds in exchange for a new Warrant of Trade and the resources to reclaim power.
-Origen would forge this broken survivor into a tool—a deniable asset who could probe dangerous frontiers and acquire xenos artifacts that official channels could never touch.
+Origen would forge this broken survivor into another of his tools.
+An asset who could probe dangerous frontiers and acquire xenos artifacts that official channels could never touch.
 The ship that would become the Novacula Mortis was built from this devil’s bargain: salvaged components of the Astrum Perdita merged with a Grand Cruiser hull Origen had access to through his work with the Ordo Originatus.

 Saren took the deal.
-Because the alternative—remaining powerless, remaining the terrified amnesiac—was unthinkable.
+Because the alternative—that is, remaining powerless, amnesiac—was unthinkable.

-Everything he is now—the theater, the control, the possessive fury—is built on that absence.
-He is a man constructed entirely from scar tissue across decades of forcing himself to be undeniable.
+Everything he is now is built on that absence.
+He is a man constructed entirely from scar tissue.
 He can never, ever stop moving because stillness means confronting the hollow space where his foundation should be.

 Motion as Survival

-Where Origen’s design philosophy was “stillness as power,” Saren is built around the opposite principle: motion as survival.
-He is a performance that cannot end, a mask that has fused with the face beneath.
+Where Origen’s design philosophy was “stillness as a demonstration of power,” Saren is built around the opposite principle: motion as survival.
+He is a performance that cannot end.
+His mask has become him.

 Every gesture is theatrical.
 Every word is calibrated.
-The clicking of his bronze-heeled boots, the swirl of that magnificent overcoat, the way he circles rooms like a predator establishing territory—it’s all part of an exhausting, never-ending show designed to keep the galaxy (and himself) from seeing the void underneath.
+The clicking of his bronze-tap boots, the swirl of the stupid overcoat, the way he circles rooms like a predator establishing territory—it’s all part of an exhausting, never-ending show designed to keep the galaxy (and himself) from seeing the void underneath.

 This creates a fundamentally different kind of threat than Origen.
 Where Origen waits and everything falls into his orbit, Saren moves and forces the world to keep pace.
 He’s centrifugal force—flying apart at incredible speed, held together only by the velocity itself.